farhanaliofficial/Lite/README.md

 # How to use Desktop Mode
 To use Facebook in desktop mode, simply open the Lite++ click on top right 3 dots menu and select the "Extract Cookies" option.

+# Important Note
+Lite++ is currently in the development phase and as such, it is possible that users may encounter errors or bugs while using the app.
+If you experience any issues while using Lite++, please open a new issue on the app's GitHub page.

+# Latest Version
+Lite++ has currently 0.01 latest Version.

+# How to Download